conan/conan.github.io/_posts/2014-09-20-tasty-korma-recipes.md

 categories: korma clojure sql
 ---

 [Korma](http://sqlkorma.com/) is a handy library for SQL in Clojure; the [docs](http://sqlkorma.com/docs) are good, but sometimes an example is more useful.
-Here are some handy things you can do (I've used MySQL but the techniques, like Korma, can be used with any relational database):
+Here are some handy things you can do (I've used MySQL but the techniques, like Korma, can be used with any relational database), using Korma v0.4.0:

 ## Prepare/Transform